clemenko/fedsummit_19/readme.md

 ![critical](img/cve_no_critical.jpg)

-Once we have hidden some CVEs we might want to perform a manual promotion of the image.

-## Task 7 - Extend with Image Mirroring
+## Task 7 - Extend with Image Mirroring - Optional

 Docker Trusted Registry allows you to create mirroring policies for a repository.
 When an image gets pushed to a repository and meets a certain criteria, DTR automatically pushes it to repository in another DTR deployment or Docker Hub.